What is tendonitis?

 - A brace or support may be prescribed.

 - Corticosteroid injections might be used to relieve pain and swelling, but repeated injections can weaken a tendon and increase the risk of rupture.

-- Strengthening exercises and physical therapy can be used to strengthen the force-absorbing capabilities of the tendon and muscle.
+- Strengthening exercises and physical therapy are used to strengthen the force-absorbing capabilities of the tendon and muscle.

-- Depending on the severity and type of tendon injury, your healthcare provider might make a referral to a specialist to determine if surgery is needed to repair or remove the damaged tendon, which promotes the formation of healthier tissues.
+- Depending on the severity and type of tendon injury, your healthcare provider might refer to a specialist to determine if surgery is needed to repair or remove the damaged tendon.

 How can tendonitis be prevented?